gordon13/blender-spark/README.md

 * FPS - Defines the framerate at which to render the animation

 Once everything is setup, the next time you make a change to an animation, you can either render only the animation that was changed, or if changes were made to the model, render all of them at once.

+## Known issues/limitations

+* It doesn't yet render spritesheets (working on it), only the individual frames.